mpacula/COSMOS/doc/source/getting_started.rst

 .. code-block:: bash

-   cosmos adm runweb
+   cosmos adm runweb -p 8080

 .. note:: Currently the system you're running the web interface on must be the same you're running the workflow on.

 Visit http://your-ip:8080 to access it.
+If you can't access the website, its likely firewalled off.
+Fortunately, the Cosmos website works well with lynx.
+Use the command: :command:`$ lynx 0.0.0.0:8080`

 .. figure:: imgs/webinterface.png
    :width: 75%